 Opening hours of Shanghai Museum: Daily 9 am-5 pm (last entry at 4 pm); closed on Monday, unless it’s a public holiday.

 Entrance fee to Shanghai Museum: Free, but you will still need to get a ticket issued.

-Jade Buddha Temple, (Yu Fo Si, 玉佛寺), is a traditional haven in Putuo western district.
-A pretty popular Buddhist temple, here monks and faithful praying are not a rare sight.
+The Jade Buddha Temple, (Yu Fo Si, 玉佛寺), is a traditional haven in Putuo western district.
+A pretty popular Buddhist temple where monks and faithful praying are not a rare sight.

 Today’s temple was built in 1928 after the old temple housing the two jade Buddha statues brought to Shanghai in 1882 had been destroyed during the revolution that put an end to the Qing Dynasty.

 Precious porcelain artwork, the two jade Buddhas are carved out of huge, sparkling white jade pieces.

 The emerald-encrusted Sitting Buddha is 190-cm-high and represented in the meditation position, while the 96-cm-long Reclining Buddha is portrayed in the resting position with the right hand supporting his head, the position representing the passage to the other world.